wp99cp/bachelor-thesis/README.md

 # Deep Learning for Accurate Snow and Cloud Segmentation in Alpine Landscapes

-This repository contains the source code for my bachelor thesis.
+This repository contains the source code for my bachelor thesis: "Deep Learning for Accurate Snow and Cloud Segmentation in Alpine Landscapes".
 The documentation can be found in the `docs` directory.
 To view the documentation as a webpage, run the following command inside the `docs` directory:

 ```bash